mosdef-hub/mbuild/README.md

 Components in dashed boxes are drawn by hand using, e.g., [Avogadro](http://avogadro.cc/wiki/Main_Page) or generated elsewhere.
 Each component is wrapped as a simple python class with user defined attachment sites, or ports.
-That's the hard part!
+That's the "hard" part!
 Now mBuild can do the rest.
 Each component further down the hierarchy is, again, a simple python class that describes which piece should connect to which piece.